Scylla SSTable Format¶

 Scylla Open Source versions up to 3.0 and Scylla Enterprise versions up to 2019.1 used Apache Cassandra 2.x SSTable compatible format (known as ‘la’).

-In Scylla 3.0 the new disk format will be disabled by default and can be enabled by adding the new
+- In Scylla 3.0, mc format is disabled by default and can be enabled by adding the

 For more information on each of the SSTable formats, see below: